 The cemetery is super-old, having been established in 1660.
 There aren’t many American landmarks that are more than 350 years old!

 How about the legendary Paul Revere, who went on a famous ride to warn residents the British were coming.
-In case you haven’t been paying attention, he is Sarah Palin’s favorite Civil War hero.
+In case you haven’t been paying attention, he is Sarah Palin’s favorite historical figure.